Click to grab your free copy of our Garden Tools Cheat Sheet!

 9. Jarrahdale Pumpkin

-The Jarrahdale pumpkin is an Australian heirloom and was developed as a good cross between the famous Blue Hubbard and Cinderella Pumpkin.
 This pumpkin has a flattened drum-like round structure, in much the same way as the Cinderella pumpkin.
-Its skin is light blue or grey, depending on how ‘bright’ the seeds when planting.
+Its skin is light blue or grey, depending on the seeds' bright' when planting.

-The flesh is golden yellow and ideal for edible purposes, they often make a good pumpkin pie.
+The flesh is golden yellow and ideal for edible purposes; they often make a good pumpkin pie.
 The flavor of the Jarrahdale pumpkin is mildly sweet and is good to consume.
-The texture is creamy and dense and makes them good for eating.
-Looks wise the Jarrahdale could be second only to the Cinderella in being the best porch pumpkin displays in town.

 Read more: How to Grow Jarrahdale Pumpkins [Care Tips, Photos and More]